Great Stirrup Controversy

 The Great Stirrup Controversy is the academic debate about the Stirrup Thesis, the theory that feudalism in Europe developed largely as a result of the introduction of the stirrup to cavalry in the 8th century AD.
 It relates to the hypothesis suggested by Lynn Townsend White Jr. in his 1962 book, Medieval Technology and Social Change.
 White believed that the stirrup enabled heavy cavalry and shock combat, which in turn prompted the Carolingian dynasty of the 8th and 9th centuries to organize its territory into a vassalage system, rewarding mounted warriors with land grants for their service.

 White's book has proved very influential, but others have accused him of speculation, oversimplification, and ignoring contradictory evidence on the subject.
-Scholars have debated whether the stirrup actually provided the impetus for this social change, or whether the rise of heavy cavalry resulted from political changes in Medieval Europe.
+Scholars have debated whether the stirrup actually provided the impetus for this social change, or whether the rise of heavy cavalry resulted from political changes in medieval Europe.

 White's hypothesis

-White begins by tracing the research of the 19th century German historian Heinrich Brunner, who claimed that the switch to mounted warfare occurred after the Battle of Tours with a Saracen army in 732.
+The earliest forms of the stirrup are found in China.
+White traces the transmission of the stirrup to Europe as an example of the diffusion of technology.
+The research of the 19th century German historian Heinrich Brunner claimed that the switch to mounted warfare occurred after the Battle of Tours with a Saracen army in 732.
 Brunner pointed out that Pepin the Short began demanding horses as tribute from the Saxons in 758, citing this as evidence of an increasingly cavalry-dependent army.
 Brunner also claimed that the Muslim incursion into Europe prompted Charles Martel to confiscate church lands to support cavalry.

 White used linguistic changes and evidence of a drastic change in weapons to support his claim that this change to mounted shock combat occurred in the early 8th century.
-He claimed that the francisca (Frankish throwing ax) was replaced by longswords and lances — weapons designed to be used from horseback.
+He claimed that the francisca (Frankish throwing ax) was replaced by longswords and lances—weapons designed to be used from horseback.
 The lance, White says, is the strongest evidence that the Franks had adopted the stirrup by this time.
 He further claimed: "The feudal class of the European Middle Ages existed to be armed horsemen, cavaliers fighting in a particular manner which was made possible by the stirrup."
 He believed that the stirrup had enabled the knight to exist.

-This hypothesis was also supported by Canadian media theorist Marshall McLuhan.
-McLuhan believed transformative new technologies, like the stirrup or printing press, extend a man's abilities to the point where the current social structure must change to accommodate it.
-Just as the car created the Interstate Highway System, the suburb, and the oil industry, so the stirrup helped create a specialized weapon system (knights) that required land and pasture to support it and provide for training and material.